presnick/ProgramsInformationPeople/_sources/Sort/Anonymousfunctionswithlambdaexpressions.rst

     L1 = [1, 7, 4, -2, 3]

-    print sorted(L1, key = lambda x: -x)
+    print(sorted(L1, key = lambda x: -x))

-.. mchoicemf:: test_questionsort_2
+.. mchoice:: test_questionsort_2
    :answer_a: descending order, from 7 down to -2
    :answer_b: ascending order, from -2 up to 7
    :answer_c: the original order of L1
+   :feedback_a: The True value for the reverse parameter says to reverse the order.
+   :feedback_b: The True value for the reverse parameter says to reverse the order.
+   :feedback_c: sorted changes the order.
    :correct: b
-   :feedback_a: The True value for the reverse parameter says to reverse the order
-   :feedback_b: The True value for the reverse parameter says to reverse the order
-   :feedback_c: sorted changes the order

    Describe what the sort order will be for this.